 Abstracts derived from papers already published, either in print or in an online format, are not eligible for consideration to present at SER.
-Papers that have been accepted for publication but not yet published may be submitted, but in the event that the paper is published in advance of the SER meeting, the author is required to notify SER and withdraw the abstract from presentation.
+Papers that have been accepted for publication but not yet published may be submitted but, in the event that the paper is published in advance of the SER meeting, the author is required to notify SER and withdraw the abstract from presentation.

-Please use the following guidance to prepare your abstract for online submission:
+Please use the following guidance to prepare your abstract:

 All abstracts must be written in English and submitted through the online submission system.
 Use sentence case for your title.

 Do not include references, tables, or mathematical equations in the abstract.
 Avoid acronyms and, where necessary, spell them out when used for the first time (common abbreviations in epidemiology such as OR, RR, RD, and CI do not need to be spelled out).
-Select one topic area from the list below, which will be used to organize concurrent contributed sessions.
+Select a primary and secondary topic area from the list, which will be used to organize concurrent contributed sessions.
 The abstract should not exceed 2,000 characters, INCLUDING spaces.
-Author information is in addition to the 2,000 character limit.
+Title and author information are not included in the 2,000 character limit.
 One figure is allowed to accompany each abstract submission (optional).

-Presentation of specific data and methodologic details assist reviewers in judging the quality of the research and are weighed more favorably than affirmation of known relations.
+Presentation of methodologic details and analysis results will assist reviewers in judging the quality of the research.
+Findings that advance knowledge are weighed more favorably than confirmation of established relations.
 Clarity and brevity of writing will allow evaluation of the importance of the research.
-Each abstract is scored by two reviewers.
-An overall acceptance proportion is applied to each subject area.
-The allocation of papers therefore represents the number of abstracts submitted for the subject areas.
+Each abstract is scored by at least three reviewers.

-For the general submission the submitting author will be notified by email on or before April 4, 2022 with a final decision.
-Notifications for Latebreaker abstracts will be sent on or before May 2, 2022.
-If you do not receive a notification, please contact Ms. Courtney Long (firstname.lastname@example.org) after these date.
+For the general submission, the submitting author will be notified by email on or before March 31, 2023 with a final decision.
+Notifications for Late-breaking Abstracts will be sent on or before May 1, 2023.
+If you do not receive a notification, please contact Ms. Courtney Long (email@example.com) after this date.